jonnonz1/nz-statute-book/acts/public/1987/weights-and-measures-act-1987.md

 ### 2 Interpretation
 In this Act, unless the context otherwise requires,—
   - **accredited person** means a person accredited pursuant to section 30A
-  - **approved overseas country** means any country outside New Zealand that is declared by notice in the Gazette to be an approved overseas country for the purposes of section 5(3)﻿(b)
+  - **approved overseas country** means any country outside New Zealand that is declared by notice to be an approved overseas country for the purposes of section 5(3)﻿(b)
   - **automatic volumetric liquid dispensing machine** means an instrument in which self-acting machinery automatically dispenses liquids in measured quantities but which instrument is not itself a calibrated measure or calibrated measuring instrument
   - **automatic weighing machine** means a weighing instrument in which self-acting machinery automatically loads the goods to be weighed and which automatically weighs those goods
   - **catch weight goods** means goods that—